 - Other services on a short-term, contract basis

 - Reimbursement of lost income and other payments

 - Business expense reimbursements

-In the rare instance when an individual pays for goods or services with his or her own funds (cash, check, credit card), they must pay the associated sales tax and may not use the Certificate (i.e., may not claim a sales tax exemption).
-Individuals improperly using the University’s tax exemption may be subject to a fine from the State of Minnesota in the amount of $100 per transaction.
+In the rare instance when an individual personally pays for goods or services (cash, check, credit card), the individual must pay the associated sales tax and must not use the Certificate of Exemption to claim a sales tax exemption.
+Individuals improperly using the University’s tax exemption certificate may be subject to a fine from the State of Minnesota in the amount of $100 per transaction.

 Federal Excise Tax Exemption

 The University of Minnesota is exempt from Federal excise taxes on the purchase of communications services (telephone) and gasoline.
 A Federal excise tax exemption certificate for communications services must be filed with the supplier (one time only).
 An exemption certificate for gasoline should be filed annually (or whenever requested) with the supplier.

 This policy and related procedures establish the payment process that University faculty and staff must use to ensure compliance with Board of Regents policies, accounting standards, IRS regulations and financial control measures.

 This policy communicates and sets the expectations that all employees involved in any aspect of the payables process are responsible for and expected to: